Mark Costello (Oklahoma politician): Personal life

 Costello was born in Bartlesville and graduated from College High School, then attended the University of Kansas while working summers on oil rigs in the North Sea.
 He married Cathy Cerkey in 1982; they had five children.

 Costello founded American Computer & Telephone (AMCAT) in 1991, a telephone software company based in Oklahoma City.
 AMCAT was sold in 2007.
 He founded another telecommunications company, USA Digital Communications, in 1997.
-He identified as Catholic and pro-life, and was a member of the National Rifle Association.
+He identified as Catholic and pro-life, and was a member of the National Rifle Association of America.

 Death

 Costello was fatally stabbed by his son, Christian, on August 23, 2015, at a Braum's restaurant in Oklahoma City.
 His son was arrested following the incident, and was reported to have a history of mental illness.
 In 2018, Christian Costello was declared not guilty by reason of insanity, and was committed to a state mental hospital.